About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 Well, a lot of you have been asking what I meant by that last line.
 It's nothing definitive like finding out I'm definitely infertile or something like that.
 It's just that we have decided to take a three-month break from the effort.

 I should say "I" decided, not "we."
 This was my decision.
-In part it is because, well, it isn't working anyways.
-But also because Jack has recently become involved with someone and I'm afraid that this might be in their way.
-Jack has been seeing a woman named Leslie back in the Cleveland area, which is where he has still been living part of the time when he is not here.
-Jack renovates historic homes as still has some commitments up there and he met this woman and they are hitting it off pretty good.
+In part, it is because, well, it isn't working anyways.
+But also because Jack has recently become involved with someone, and I'm afraid that this might be in their way.
+Jack has been seeing a woman named Leslie back in the area where he has still been living part of the time when he is not here.
+Jack renovates historic homes and still has some commitments up there, and he met this woman, and they are hitting it off pretty good.
 And I am happy for him and want it to succeed.

 And I am willing to accept the possibility that while he is destined to be a father, perhaps he is not destined to be the father of MY child.